userlabs/docker-nginx-nexus-repository/README.md

 1. Access admin.password file (in directory ./nexus-data) to get the random password at the first start.

-2. Create a new docker repository.
+2. Create a new docker repository (hosted).
 ![Alt text](img/create_docker_repo.png?raw=true "Create a new Docker repository")

-3. Create privilege for the docker repository
+3. Create privilege (repository view) for the docker repository
 ![Alt text](img/create_privilege.png?raw=true "Create privilege for Docker repository")

 4. Create a role with the privilege or add it to an existing role.
 Create a user and assign the role to the user.